martinthomson/escape-report/draft-thomson-escape-report.md

 ## The AMP Format, Google Search Results, and Web Packaging

-The relationship between the AMP Project <https://amp.dev/> and the format it defines to Web Packaging complicates the discussion.
+The relationship between the AMP Project <https://amp.dev/> and Web Packaging is complicated.
 The AMP Project, sponsored by Google, establishes a profile of HTML with a stated goal of providing support for the best practices for the format, with a strong emphasis on performance.
 The format tightly constrains the use of HTML features but offers a library of components that provide sanitized implementations of many basic functions.

 The connection to Web Packaging is bound up in the way that Google Search treats AMP content specially.
 AMP content provides two properties that Google